KSBazemore/KSBazemore/README.md

 I'm Katrina Bazemore (she/her), an Epidemiology PhD Student at UPenn

-I'm currently working on polygenic risk score development for neurodegenerative diseases and the study of gene-environment interactions.
+I'm currently working on polygenic risk score development for the study of gene-environment interactions in neurodegeneration.

 <!--
 **KSBazemore/KSBazemore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.